OpenVoiceOS/ovos-backend-manager/README.md

 ## Usage

-It needs to run on the same machine, it directly interacts with the backend database and configuration files
+It needs to run on the same machine as the backend, it directly interacts with the databases and configuration files

 `ovos-backend-manager` will be available in the command line after installing